Cyber Monday: Up to Off!

 To collect the WebPageTest data, we used a simple desktop test from Virginia, USA with a native traffic connection.
 We collected three metrics:

-• Time to First Byte (TTFP) – this is how long it takes for the first bit from your server to arrive.
+• Time To First Byte (TTFB) – This is how long it takes for the first bit from your server to arrive.
 It shows how responsive a host’s server is.

 We configured WebPageTest to run nine separate tests and take the median value, which should eliminate single-test variance.
 That is, all of the data in the table above is the median result from nine different tests.